 The VA Pension Benefit Program was designed to provide supplemental income through tax-free monthly payments for eligible veterans and their families, and offers two different pensions:

 - A Veteran’s Pension, which provides a monthly payment for low-income Veterans who served during wartime.

 - The Survivor’s Pension, which provides a monthly payment to the spouse of a deceased wartime Veteran, provided he/she has not remarried.
 The Survivor’s Pension may also, in some circumstances, provide a small monthly tax-free payment to the unmarried children of a deceased wartime Veteran.

-If you are a Veteran who served during wartime, age 65 or older, or are the spouse of a deceased wartime Veteran you are likely entitled to a VA Pension Benefit.
+If you are a Veteran who served during wartime, age 65 or older, or are the spouse of a deceased wartime Veteran, then you may be entitled to this VA Pension Benefit – which is tax-free!
 Even if you are not over 65 but are disabled due to circumstances not related to your time in the service, you may still qualify.

 Get the latest on legal topics that affect you and your family, office happenings, staff spotlights, workshop updates, and more in our free monthly newsletter.

 We are pleased to offer a variety of educational workshops to the general public.
 Check out our workshop calendar and reserve your space today.